1️⃣ Where to test bots

 👀 Step 1: Find the record

-• For emails, testing is done directly in Daktela.
+Emailbot testing is performed directly in Daktela.

-👉 In Emailbot you fill in:
+👉 In the Emailbot section, fill in:

-• High level = main category of the query (e.g., "order")
+High level - Main category of the query (e.g., "order")

-• Low level = subcategory (e.g., "status")
+Low level - Subcategory of the query (e.g., "status")

-• Emailbot discussion URL = link to the discussion in the emailbot application
+Emailbot discussion URL - Link to the discussion in the emailbot application

 ✅ Step 2: Evaluate the answer

-• ✅ Choose OK (correct), NOK (incorrect), or OK – marked.
+Select ✅OK (correct), ❌NOK (incorrect), or OK – marked.

-• OK = the answer was correct.
+OK - The answer was correct.

-• NOK = the answer was incorrect.
+NOK - The answer was incorrect.

-• Example: "The bot wrote 'Not processed', but it should have been 'Shipped'."
+Example: "The bot wrote 'Not processed', but it should have been 'Shipped'."

 4️⃣ What to evaluate